KleberVales/Java-SE-21-Developer/README.md

 8. Using compare()
 9. Using mismatch()
 10. Using Methods with Varargs
+11. Working with Arrays of Arrays
+12. Creating an Array of Arrays
+13. Using an Array of Arrays

+### Calculating with Math APIs

 ## Chapter 5: Methods
 ## Chapter 6: Class Design